BulletButcher88/gunky_app/README.md

 # Mission Statment
 ## app for the audience to conducting a band

-My brother is currently in a great little psychedelic funk band, a noisy group, lots of rowdy moments.
+My brother is in a nice little psychedelic funk band.
+They're a noisy group, lots of rowdy moments, but its almost all improvised.

-He made the suggestion of an orchestrator app placing some control in the hands of a person in the audience... allowing them to set a tempo, the key the group is to play in, style or changes, and stop, start or pause.
+He made the suggested an orchestrator app, that places some control in the hands in the audience... allowing them to set a tempo, the key the group is to play in, style or changes, and stop, start or pause.

+The app at the moment is just a testing page, with a remote button, opening up a for a control client.

 ## NEXT STEPS